KoryNunn/how-i-build/README.md

 # Synopsis

-This is not dogma, all opinions and methods are subject to change based on experiance and evidence.
+This is not dogma, all opinions and methods are subject to change based on experience and evidence.
 This *is* opinion, since I am a human.

 AKA: PULL REQUESTS WELCOME!
 (I might not agree but it will probably create a good discussion :))